John-Abbott-College/4A8-Notes/30_Test_2_Info_Calendar.md

 - Be able to explain the basic differences and pros/cons of each
 - Does WPF imply MVVM?

+#### MVP Implementation
-- Be able to mplement the MVP pattern and how you would go about changing something in MVC into MVP in WPF.
+- Be able to implement the MVP pattern and how you would go about taking something that is in MVC or not separated into layers and transform it into MVP in WPF.
-- How to test an MVP Presenter layer
+- Be able to test an MVP Presenter layer.
+Create and use test interface implementations

 #### Combo boxes